-If you know of or suspect a violation of this Policy, you must report it without delay directly to the President, Chief Financial Officer or Compliance Officer of the Corporation.
+If you know of or suspect a violation of this Policy, you must report it without delay directly to the President or Chief Financial Officer of the Corporation.
 The Corporation will ensure that no one suffers any retaliation (e.g., discrimination or unjust treatment dismissal or other disciplinary action) as a result of refusing to offer or receive a bribe; refusing to participate or engage in other corrupt activities; or because they reported a concern, in good faith, relating to potential acts of bribery or corruption.
-Questions concerning the application of this Policy should be directed to the President, Chief Financial Officer or Compliance Officer of the Corporation.
+Questions concerning the application of this Policy should be directed to the President or Chief Financial Officer of the Corporation.
 You are also encouraged to discuss questions and concerns about the Corporation's business practices or policies with your management.